jeffnye-gh/performance-modeling/How-to.md

 # Assumed local environment variables

 Bash environment variables defined for clarity.
-These do not need to be a regular part of your environment.
+Not all need to be in your path.

+Except add $RV_GNU_TOOLS/bin to your path for these instructions.

 - WGETTMP
     - Some packages require manual download using wget.